TomDoesTech/REST-API-Tutorial/README.md

 # Build a REST API with Node.js, Mongoose & TypeScript

+Note: This repository includes the [postman collection for the finished API](./REST API Tutorial.postman_collection.json)

 ## Who is this tutorial for?
 * Junior to mid-level developers
 * Anyone interested in building REST APIs with TypeScript